Important information regarding COVID-19

 Most suppliers will offer renewable energy contracts backed by GoOs (Guarantees of Origin) or REGOs (Renewable Energy Guarantees of Origin) that guarantee that what you have brought comes from a renewable generation source.
 The catch is there is usually an extra cost attached to this, which is one of the reasons green energy has been thought to cost more than brown energy (generated by fossil fuels).

-However, suppliers like Bryt Energy are offering a 100% renewable energy supply without the premium, meaning you can get all the benefits of a zero-carbon supply with no extra costs.
+However, suppliers like Bryt Energy are offering all the benefits of a zero carbon, 100% renewable electricity supply at a competitive price.

 Be aware of what you’re buying